Positive Parenting Solutions by Amy McCready is one of the most popular and successful parenting classes out there.

-We start by learning about Adlerian Psychology which is based on the work of Alfred Adler (1870-1937) who was a contemporary and one-time colleague of Sigmund Freud.
+We start by learning about Adlerian Psychology which is based on the work of Alfred Adler (1870-1937).
+He was a contemporary and one-time colleague of Sigmund Freud.

 Adler is generally considered to be the founder of the ‘positive parenting’ movement.